theupdateframework/taps/tap7.md

 `map.json` file is included in
 [Initial Trusted Metadata](#initial-trusted-metadata).

+`map.json` normally maps:
+1. target file namespaces to (groups of) repository names to trust for those target files
+2. repository names to the locations where clients can find data for each repository

+As normal, the repository
-`map.json` maps repository names to lists of mirrors/locations and repository names to namespaces of target files.
-Since test setups vary, the locations listed are irrelevant, since we cannot specify the locations of mirrors you use or assume what transport mechanism will be employed.
-Instead, the repository names will tell you which directories will contain relevant test data for a given repository, and which repository to trust for which targets.
+names will tell you which directories will contain relevant test data for a given repository, and which repository to trust for which targets.
 See the next two sections on TAP 4 Support below.

+Since test setups vary, however, we cannot in pre-generated test data map the names of repositories to the locations of mirrors or assume what transport mechanism will be employed.
+The locations listed should be corrected to reflect the real location of the repositories where test data will be made available to the clients.
+(In more exotic setups -- for example, if http(s):// or file:// are not to be used and repository data is distributed through some other protocol -- the map file should be adjusted to ensure that the client is able to find the appropriate test data for each repository.)

 For example, here is a map file that requires Repository1 and Repository2 to agree on target file info for targets in `project123/`, trusts Repository3